Navid200/xDrip/docs/Contact.md

 <br/>

 ### Feedback
-If you find an item on this support site that is not explained clearly, or if you like a subject to be added, or if you have found erros, please post and explain.
+If you find an item on this support site that is not explained clearly, or if you like a subject to be added, or if you have found erros, please message me one facebook (https://www.facebook.com/navid.fo/), post in [facebook](https://www.facebook.com/groups/xDripG5) or [discussions](https://github.com/NightscoutFoundation/xDrip/discussions).
 Please include a link to the page to clarify which page you are referring to.